kobiso/kobiso.github.io/_posts/coding/2018-01-15-coding-DS_tree.md

 Algorithm inorder(p):
     if p has a left child lc then
-        inorder(lc) # recursively traverse the left subtree of p perform the "visit action for position p if p has a right child rc then inorder(rc) # recursively traverse the right subtree of p
+        inorder(lc) # recursively traverse the left subtree of p perform the "visit" action for position p if p has a right child rc then inorder(rc) # recursively traverse the right subtree of p
 ```